Clontarf Road Tram Shelter Demolished!

 The Clontarf Road/Dollymount Tram shelter, dating from the early 1900’s was to be carefully dismantled to facilitate works on the S2S route.

 However, local residents were shocked to find what can be described as the sad remains of the old tram shelter on Monday evening, which you can see from the above photos.

-The following email was sent by this very concerned resident, Graham Leonard, to Christopher Manzira, Chartered Engineer with Dublin City Council;
+The following email was sent by a very concerned resident, to Christopher Manzira, Chartered Engineer with Dublin City Council;

 Careful dismantling' of the 1900's Dollymount Tram shelter along the S2S route.
 The attached photo from this evening(Monday) shows anything but the 'careful dismantling' of the structure.

 Had the residents of Clontarf, and indeed I'm sure The Howth Transport museum staff know exactly what was planned for the old Tram shelter in Dollymount, there would indeed have been a different outcome to what has now happened, further options should have been discussed, and hopefully agreed.